Creamy Chicken and Gnocchi Is the Coziest One Pan Dinner

 • 3/4 cup chicken broth

-• 16 ounces potato gnocchi gluten-free if needed
+• 16 oz potato gnocchi gluten-free if needed

 Instructions

-• To the same skillet, add the butter and melt over medium heat.
-Add the shallot and cook until soft, 2-3 minutes, then add the minced garlic and Italian seasoning and cook until fragrant, 1-2 minutes.
+• Cook the onion and garlic: Melt butter over medium heat in the same skillet.
+Cook the shallot until soft, 2-3 minutes, then add the minced garlic and cook until fragrant, 1-2 minutes.

-• Stir in the heavy cream or coconut cream and the uncooked gnocchi and simmer until the sauce thickens and gnocchi is cooked through, 3-4 minutes.
+• Cook gnocchi: Stir in the heavy cream and uncooked gnocchi and simmer until the sauce thickens and gnocchi is cooked through, 3-4 minutes.

 Last step!
 If you make this, please leave a review letting us know how it was!